 A step-by-step guide to buying, selling and storing FTM tokens.

-FANTOM is a directed acyclic graph (DAG) based smart contract platform designed to provide instant transactions at next to no cost, and to scale up to 300,000 transactions per second.
-FANTOM’s native asset, FTM tokens, were launched during a 2018 ICO that raised almost US$40 million in funds.
+FANTOM is a directed acyclic graph (DAG) based smart contract platform designed to provide instant transactions at next to no cost and can scale up to 300,000 transactions per second.
+FANTOM's native asset, FTM tokens, was launched during a 2018 ICO that raised almost $40 million in funds.